F00ME/Galaxi-Folder-ROOT-BOOTLOADER/README.md

 If you are using Windows you will need the phone's AP, having to look for the Firmware compatible with your device, which is not that difficult to find.

-What I'm going to teach will be with Haimdall
+What I'm going to teach will be with Heimdall

 step 1: